KristjanTreimann/storybooks/README.md

 2. `try-catch` to store the user
 3. Try to login with google to see if saving to db works.
 It should redirect to dashboard if successful.
 4. Check MongoDB database if user was stored.

+## Step 14

+Logout

+1. Create route for logout in **auth.js**.
+With the passport middleware, once we log in, we'll have a logout method on the request object.
+We can simply call `req.logout()`.
+After logout redirect to homepage